21 STEPS TO ORGANISING A NATIVITY PLAY

-Once you've selected the cast and worked out who has what part, do also remember to cast understudies for the main roles.
+Once you've selected the cast and worked out who has what role, do remember to also cast understudies for the main roles.
 And so that the understudies' rehearsing isn’t in vain, during one of the final performances why not let the understudies take on the main roles?
-Also, with this in mind, it’s sensible to plan for what will happen if any other cast member is ill on the night.
-Who’ll take their place?
-Or could their lines be spoken by another character?

 4) Booking dates in your diary